Humanzi (band): TV

 TV appearances have included slots on renowned Irish music show Other Voices and The Late Late Show as well as T4 and MTV2's Gonzo.

 2007

 Having won a Meteor award which they turned down, in 2006 for "Best New Act", Humanzi were nominated in 2007 for "Best Irish Band".
-2007 will see the band spend time in Berlin to record their second album.
+2007 saw the band spend time in Berlin recording their second album, Kingdom of Ghosts.